Start/Know

 Characterization

-Mind maps are essentially hierarchical (tree) diagrams that represent information and knowledge in a way:
+Mind maps are essentially hierarchical (tree) diagrams that represent information and knowledge in a way that is:

-Some people "find it strange" to a mental map when they see it for the first time, which is due to the way they look at it and (try) to understand it.
-Just as we don't look at a text as a whole, but read one word or passage at a time, the best way to understand a new mind map for us is to read one topic at a time, starting at the root.
+Some people find a mind map “strange" the first time they see one, mainly because of how they try to look at and understand it..
+Just as we don't look at a text as a whole, but read one word or passage at a time, the best way to understand a new mind map for us is to read one topic at a time, starting at its root.

-The pace at which this is done depends on our knowledge of the content and consequently on the response time of understanding: familiar issues are recognized more quickly, while new or lesser-known topics require more dedication to each component.
+The pace at which this is done depends on our knowledge of the content and consequently on the response time of our comprehension: familiar issues are recognized more quickly, while new or lesser-known topics require more dedication to each component.

 In the mind map below, note the following:

-- The topic hierarchy defines levels with increasing degrees of detail and specificity: the central topic is the most generic, and the sheets are more specific.
+• The topic hierarchy defines levels with increasing degrees of detail and specificity: the central topic is the most generic, and the leaves are more specific.
 Formatting often supports this organization: lines get thinner and fonts smaller.
 The following figure shows a visualization of the levels.

 Also note:

-- The minimization of prepositions, articles and other linguistic symbols for syntactic purposes only and not essential for comprehension.
+• The minimization of prepositions, articles, and other linguistic elements used purely for syntax and not essential for understanding.

 Now do a test.
-Think barbecue, then planning a barbecue: what would you rather keep in mind?
-Of the four ways, which is the most comfortable, perhaps the most fluid, for you to think about barbecue planning?
+Think of a barbecue, then planning a barbecue: what would you rather keep in mind?
+Of the four ways listed above, which is the most comfortable, perhaps the most fluid, for you to think about barbecue planning?

 How mind maps came about